isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 limits of statistics:

-- ``statistic-default-sample-count`` - determines the default maximum number of samples which are kept.
+- ``statistic-default-sample-count`` - determines the default maximum number of samples to be kept.
 The special value of 0 indicates that a default maximum age should be used.

-- ``statistic-default-sample-age`` - determines the default maximum age in seconds of samples which are kept.
+- ``statistic-default-sample-age`` - determines the default maximum age, in seconds, of samples to be kept.

 For instance, to reduce the statistic-keeping overhead, set the default maximum sample count to 1 so only one sample is kept: